-For most of us, success is not a haphazard situation, it takes a lot of hard work and an ocean of dedicated time.
+For most of us, success doesn't just happen, it takes a lot of hard work and an ocean of dedicated time.

-So, whether we're learning our ABCs or studying to become a neurobiologist, hard work in the form of routine study is undoubtedly the key to success.
+So, whether you're learning your ABCs or studying to become a neurobiologist, hard work in the form of routine study is undoubtedly the key to success.
 If you don't feel like you've mastered proper study habits yet, the good news is this is a skill that can easily be learned at any stage.

-Below, you'll find 10 ways to help you study smarter and minimize stress when grappling homework or preparing for important tests.
+Below, you'll find the best 10 ways to study smarter and minimize stress when grappling with homework or preparing for important tests.

 Sometimes, plopping down on the sofa and opening up your textbook is a good way to study.
 You're comfortably absorbing new information as you read.
 However, it's not the most optimal setup.